 You can find the Find my Exemption search tool by logging in to the IFoA website and clicking on My Account.
 In the My Account area, select My Exams and then Exam Exemptions, where you will find the Find my Exemptions search tool.

-If you are applying for IFoA examination exemptions on the basis of a qualification you achieved before 2016, please contact email@example.com to request an application form.
+If you are applying for IFoA examination exemptions on the basis of a qualification you achieved before 2016 or If you have passed exams with the CFA before 31st December 2018 please contact firstname.lastname@example.org to request an application form.
 For students holding qualifications after 1st January 2016, details on how to apply are below.